oooo111/Influenza-BERT/README.md

 This project primarily addresses the challenge of identifying influenza virus subtypes under long-tailed data distribution.

 ## Pre-Training
-Our pre-trained models have already been uploaded to Hugging Face(https://huggingface.co/rongye1/Influenza_BERT/tree/main/Pre-training).
+Our pre-trained models have already been uploaded to Hugging Face(https://huggingface.co/rongye1/Influenza_BERT/tree/main/Pretraining_1024_mlm).

 ## Subtype_Task_Finetune
 The user needs to provide a FASTA file containing the sequences and a CSV file, with the data format as shown in the test_data folder.
 Then, use the subtype_finetune.ipynb file.
 Our 10 subtype funetine models have already been uploaded to Hugging Face(https://huggingface.co/rongye1/Influenza_BERT/tree/main/checkpoint).

-## Pathogenicity_detection_Finetune
-The user needs to provide a FASTA file containing the sequences and a CSV file(sample: pathogenicity_100shot_data).
-Then, use the pathogenicity_finetune.ipynb file.
-Our 100-shot finetune models have already been uploaded to Hugging Face(https://huggingface.co/rongye1/Influenza_BERT/tree/main/pathogenicity_100shot_model).

 ## Eval
 The eval.ipynb file is a script for evaluating the test set.

-## Dataset
- Our dataset release in:https://drive.google.com/drive/folders/1OUnX86jZrc7y0tYnLXjbxSrlNQzZM01O?dmr=1&ec=wgc-drive-hero-goto